 - Deployment timelines of 3-6 months mean you will not see ROI in the first quarter

-- G2 review count is still early-stage (50+ reviews), less validated than Fin or Zendesk; the most honest read of performance comes from named case studies
+- G2 review count is still early-stage (14 reviews), less validated than Fin or Zendesk; the most honest read of performance comes from named case studies

 Sierra is what you buy when Fin’s deflection ceiling is not enough and you need a voice AI that can handle account changes, billing disputes, and return authorizations without a human in the loop.
-The company, co-founded by former Salesforce VP Bret Taylor and Google veteran Clay Bavor, positions as a premium autonomous agent.
+The company, co-founded by former Salesforce Co-CEO Bret Taylor and longtime Google executive Clay Bavor, positions as a premium autonomous agent.
 G2 reviews are thin but positive at 4.4/5.
 Per Sierra’s published customer stories , SiriusXM deploys Sierra for subscription management conversations at scale.
 Third-party pricing estimates place contracts at $150,000/year minimum, with year-one all-in often exceeding $250,000.
 If your support org handles 1M+ annual conversations and the cost-per-resolution math works, Sierra delivers.
 Below that threshold, Fin or Ada get you 80% of the outcome at a fraction of the cost.

 Pricing breakdown